shapeshed/shapeshed.com/content/posts/new_uk_postal_prices_will_impact_online_businesses.md

-{
-  "title": "New UK Postal Prices Will Impact Online Businesses", "date": "2006-08-21T00:00:00+01:00",
++++
+date = "2006-08-21T00:00:00+01:00"
-  "description": "Recent changes to postal prices in the UK will make online buinesses less competitive. ", "tags": [
+description = "Recent changes to postal prices in the UK will make online buinesses less competitive. " tags = ["Opinion"] title = "New UK Postal Prices Will Impact Online Businesses"

-    "Opinion"
-  ]
-}
++++

 The UK's postal service the [Royal Mail][1] has today moved to [a new pricing model][2].
 The model combines both weight and size to calculate the price of the postage.